wdi-sg/pokedex-express-update-delete/README.md

-# Pokedex Express App (with PUT request)
+# Pokedex Express App (with PUT and DELETE requests)

 We will build our first web app using Node.js and Express - a Pokedex app.

 For this exercise, we will continue building our Pokedex web app.
 This time, we will set up our server to also accept PUT requests to update existing data, and we will do so using a pre-populated form that the user can submit to update data.
+We will also be adding a DELETE endpoint to delete any existing data.

 The starter code in this repository builds upon the basics of the previous exercise's code ([pokedex-express-post](https://github.com/wdi-sg/pokedex-express-post)).